jenv/jenv/README.md

 ```

 When you next open a shell or terminal window, this version of Java will be the default.

+On macOS, this sets `JAVA_HOME` for GUI applications on macOS using `jenv macos-javahome`.
+Integrates [this tutorial](https://www.ibm.com/support/knowledgecenter/en/SSPJLC_7.6.2/com.ibm.si.mpl.doc/tshoot/ts_java_home.html) to create a file that does **not update dynamically** depending on what local or shell version of Java is set, only global.

 #### 1.4 Setting a Shell Java Version